Soul-Ajay4502/Nextjs-expense-tracker/README.md

 # Expense Tracker

-A web application for tracking personal expenses and managing budgets.
+A web application for tracking personal expenses and managing budgets with NEXT.js.

 ## Table of Contents
 - [Features](#features)